csoeller/super-res-analysis-tool-installation-docs/Installing-PYME-etc-macos-intel.md

 conda config --add channels david_baddeley conda create --name pyme-py3 python=3.8 pyme-depends
 ```
 **Note**: We use python 3.8 following a check with the PYME core developers as currently recommended version.
-This will be subject to ongoing review
+This will be subject to ongoing review.
+On recent windows installs python >3.7 resulted in conflicts and if issues are encountered, building with `python=3.7` is worth a try.

 STEP 4: Activate the PYME default environment